 “I tell my colleagues who are researching DSOs and talking about options to do their due diligence so they feel 100% comfortable with their decision,” Paul continues.
 “You’ve worked incredibly hard in your career up until this point, and the effort you put into finding the right DSO will ensure your legacy will last.”

-When starting a discussion with a DSO, it’s important that they get to know you, your practice and what you want to achieve by coming together.
+When starting a discussion with a DSO, they must get to know you, your practice, and what you want to achieve by coming together.

-“When I speak with orthodontists who are investigating their options, I want to learn about their business challenges.
-What is their team doing well, and what do they find challenging?
-What short and long-term goals do they want to achieve?
-What keeps them up at night?,” Jeremy continues.
+“When I speak with orthodontists who are exploring the options available to them, I want to understand their business challenges.
+What is their team excelling at and what are their pain points?
+What are their short and long-term goals and objectives?
+What concerns keep them up at night?”
+Anil continues.

-“We then work with them to show how a partnership could make a difference, so they can make the best decision to improve the health of their practice.”
+“We then collaborate with them to demonstrate how a partnership could be beneficial, enabling them to make the best decision for enhancing the health of their practice.”

 Want to learn more about the Corus model?
 Book a half-hour discovery call with our partnership team.